 While the original five may have paved the way, it's the New Mutants who solidified the tradition of new classes of mutants making up the school's roster every few years.
 And while the New Mutants originally lasted less than a decade before leaving the school to become X-Force, their legacy has remained, seeing many young mutant teams form under the banner of Xavier's school.

-And of course, there's news of a New Mutants film in development at Fox, with a script done and casting apparently underway.
+And of course, there's the New Mutants film in development at Fox, with a script done and casting underway.

 Gen 136 of 12Wildstorm's Gen 13 is perhaps the epitome of the 1990's artist-driven title.
 Featuring five young heroes in their late teens, Gen 13 was sexy, super hip (well, 'Grunge' was very hip then), and substantially more open with its subject matter than the kind of teen hero books DC and Marvel were publishing at the time.

 While the series ended some years ago after WildStorm was bought by DC, several of the characters - notably Caitlin Fairchild - have appeared in DC's "New 52."

 Now that DC has moved on to Rebirth and the relaunch of WildStorm proper is underway, there's more of a chance now than ever that Gen 13 could return.

 Marvel Family7 of 12Captain Marvel may be an adult (sort of), but his alter ego is decidedly a teenager.
 Billy Batson is usually portrayed as being somewhere between 13 and 16-years-old, and his younger sister Mary Marvel, and companion Freddie Freeman, A.K.A.
 Captain Marvel, Jr. are even younger, with their alter egos maintaining their youthful qualities.